LabMaps#

 [9]:

-Maps can be saved withe the dump method so you don’t have to re-update them all the time.
+Maps can be saved with the dump method so you don’t have to re-update them all the time.

 When you have a populated lab, you can produce a standalone HTML of the collaboration graph with save_html.
 That graph is a standalone HTML that can be displayed in a notebook or saved for inclusion in a web page (e.g. with iframe).

-You can also display it directly inside a notebook:
+You can also display it directly inside a notebook.
+Using options, you can perform some customization if you want:

 [10]: